Electronic and structural properties of RbCeX$_2$ (X$_2$: O$_2$, S$_2$, SeS, Se$_2$, TeSe, Te$_2$): Methods

 \subsection{\textit{Ab initio} wave function calculations}

-To obtain a correct picture on the Ce$^{3+}$ 4$f^1$ multiplet structures, {\it ab initio} quantum chemical calculations were performed using the {\sc molpro} \cite{Molpro} program package.
+To obtain a correct starting picture of the Ce$^{3+}$ 4$f^1$ multiplet structures, {\it ab initio} quantum chemical calculations were performed using the {\sc molpro} \cite{Molpro} program package.
 For this purpose, a finite cluster composed of a CeX$_6$ (X = O, S, Se, Te) octahedron, the six adjacent Ce ions, and twelve Rb nearest neighbors was employed in the calculations.
 To describe the crystalline environment, we used a large array of point charges that reproduces the crystalline Madelung field within the cluster region.
 To create this distribution of point charges we used the {\sc ewald} package \cite{Klintenberg_et_al, Derenzo_et_al}.
 The quantum chemical investigation was initiated as complete active space self-consistent field (CASSCF) calculations \cite{olsen_bible}; an active space consisting of seven 4$f$ orbitals of the central Ce atom was utilized.
-Next, we correlated the Ce 4$f$ and outermost valence $p$ electrons of the central-octahedron ligands in multireference configuration-interaction (MRCI) calculations with single and double excitations (MRSDCI) \cite{olsen_bible}.
-Finally, spin-orbit couplings were accounted for according to the procedure described in \cite{Berning_et_al}.
+The Ce 4$f$ and outermost valence $p$ electrons of the central-octahedron ligands were correlated in multireference configuration-interaction (MRCI) calculations with single and double excitations (MRSDCI) \cite{olsen_bible}.
+Spin-orbit coupling was accounted for according to the procedure described in \cite{Berning_et_al}.
 Ce-ion $g$ factors were also computed, following the procedure discussed in Ref.~\cite{Bogdanov_et_al}.

-We employed quasirelativistic pseudopotentials \cite{Dolg_Stoll_Preuss} plus valence basis set of quadruple-$\zeta$ quality for the central Ce ion \cite{Cao_Dolg}, all-electron basis sets of triple-$\zeta$ quality for ligands of the central CeX$_6$ octahedron \cite{Dunning_O,Dunning_S,Dunning_Se,Bross2013}, large-core pseudopotentials that also incorporate the 4$f$ electron for the six Ce nearest neighbors \cite{Dolg1989}, and total-ion potentials for the adjacent twelve Rb species \cite{Fuentealba_1983,Szentpaly_et_al}.
+Quasirelativistic pseudopotentials \cite{Dolg_Stoll_Preuss} were employed plus valence basis set of quadruple-$\zeta$ quality for the central Ce ion \cite{Cao_Dolg}, all-electron basis sets of triple-$\zeta$ quality for ligands of the central CeX$_6$ octahedron \cite{Dunning_O,Dunning_S,Dunning_Se,Bross2013}, large-core pseudopotentials that also incorporate the 4$f$ electron for the six Ce nearest neighbors \cite{Dolg1989}, and total-ion potentials for the adjacent twelve Rb species \cite{Fuentealba_1983,Szentpaly_et_al}.